-While we will be shooting in-field, all measures will be taken to make the workshop comfortable for all.
-We will be camping on registered campsite areas with access to showers and toilets whilst we are at these sites.
-We will also provide every person with their own Expedition tent, pad and sleeping bag though if you prefer, you can bring your own sleeping bag and inflatable mat.
+During this workshop, we will be camping at registered campsites, with access to showers and toilets.
+Every participant will receive their own Expedition tent, pad and sleeping bag for the duration of the trip, though if you prefer, you may bring your own sleeping bag and inflatable mat.

-All food is included in the price of this tour.
-We will be eating delicious meals for breakfast, lunch and dinner, which will be cooked and served for you in a big kitchen tent with a BBQ grill.
-There are times though where we will dine in huts in the Highlands.
-Drinking water will also be available
+All food and drinking water is included in the price of this tour.
+Breakfast, lunch and dinner will be cooked and served for you in a big kitchen tent with a BBQ grill.
+There will be times though when we will dine in some of the Highlands huts.